isovector/certainty-by-construction/src/book/1-agda.lagda.md

 often call `ctor:false` and `ctor:true` the *data constructors* or the *introductory forms* of `type:Bool`.

+## Your First Function

 After all of this preamble, you are probably itching to write a program in Agda.
 As a first step, let's write the `def:not` function, which transforms `ctor:false` into `ctor:true` and vice-versa.
 Functions in Agda begin with a typing judgment using a *function* arrow (which you can type in your editor via [`to`](AgdaMode)), and are immediately followed by a *definition* of the
 function: